 20 Tips for Everyday Point-and-Shooters

-A. On Your Camera:
+A. Tips On Using Your Camera:

 - Get to know your camera.
 Test out its various modes (panorama, video, etc.) in different conditions – like low light, direct sun, and when your subject is moving.